johnhandleyd/johnhandleyd.github.io/_pages/about.md

   - /about.html
 ---

 🧑🏻‍💻 Junior NLP Developer with a background in Translation (🇪🇸, 🇬🇧, 🇫🇷).
-Passionate about joining the best of both worlds using the latest technologic advancements.
+Passionate about joining the best of both worlds using the latest technological advancements.

 💭 What draws me the most about NLP is its investigative nature and the limitless possibilities to help, from unsupervised machine translation engines that target low-resource languages to well-curated speech assistants.